DOI-USGS/ds-pipelines-targets-3-course/course-instructions.md

 tar_target(mi_data, get_site_data(oldest_active_sites, states[3], parameter)),
 ```

 We are going to convert the code for those targets into static branching.
-We are going to make these changes on the "{{ branch }}" branch that we created earlier.
+We are going to make these changes on the branch that we created earlier.
 Let's get started!

 ### :keyboard: Activity: Implement static branching to download data by state